AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 Whichever player wins now gets to narrate the outcome of the Showdown.
 Their initially-stated action succeeds and all of their “Steppings” should be factored into this narration, and they can now use the cards played by both sides to add additional effects to the outcome.

 The cards played by everyone during the Showdown are now used to determine the results of the conflict.
-Cont the played card: each card in the pile translates into a single point of **<span style="font-variant:small-caps;">Hurtin’</span>** generated, which the winner can deal out to her opponents.
+Cont the played card: each card in the pile translates into a single point of ***Hurtin’*** generated, which the winner can deal out to her opponents.
 Hurtin’ can be applied as damage in offensive Showdowns, but is otherwise useless in most other Showdowns.
 Different weapons and effects may drastically modify this damage output.
 Some weapons may do bonus damage, others may multiply it, and others have different effects altogether, so factor them in too.
 See Page 61 for the rules on using Hurtin’.

-Additionally, if there are any Aces or Faces in the pile, the victor can choose to exchange them to either buy **<span style="font-variant:small-caps;">Facts</span>** or gain Survival Tokens.
+Additionally, if there are any Aces or Faces in the pile, the victor can choose to exchange them to either buy ***Facts*** or gain Survival Tokens.
 Cards thus exchanged take away from the Hurtin’ total, but they have their own special rewards.
 Remember: Jokers count as two such cards!
 Read below for the details.

 ##### Exchanging Cards for Facts